Breast Reduction Recovery

 The first stage of your recovery starts shortly after having your procedure.
 During the first couple of days after your treatment, patients must wear a special garment and take good care of the incision sites.
 Patients must also avoid strenuous exercise during this time, but light walking could be beneficial for your recovery.
 During the first stage of recovery, patients should also refrain from driving.

-During the second stage of your recovery, usually a couple of weeks after your procedure, the cosmetic surgeon will remove stitches if they have been used.
+During the second stage of your recovery, usually a couple of weeks after your procedure, the cosmetic surgery will remove stitches if they have been used.
 The second stage of your recovery process usually includes a follow-up appointment with your surgeon too.

 Finally, the third stage of your recovery.
 During this stage, you can resume most of your normal activities.
 However, patients should still avoid rigorous exercise and heavy lifting; this up to two months after the